 The European appliance market is a highly fragmented market where the top five players have a share of less than 60%.
 For several years, the market has been characterized by overcapacity, low volume growth and persistent price pressure.
 Although it is difficult to predict the near-term implications of the consolidation that is taking place, in general, a market consolidation is a good thing and could be positive for the appliance industry and the consumers.

 For the first time in many years, demand for appliances improved in almost all markets in Europe during the year.
 In Western Europe, there has been positive growth for several consecutive quarters.
 In this market, our European business has successfully managed the product portfolio and gained market share in profitable segments such as premium and built-in kitchen appliances.
 Our ongoing cost savings programs have continued to contribute to earnings and have in effect led to lower structural costs in our operations.
 As a result, the combined actions have helped the business to be more stable and resilient.

-We sell products in over 150 countries and have approximately SEK 35 billion of annual currency in- and outflows which causes significant swings.
-In 2016, total negative currency impact was SEK 1,662 million.
-A significant part of the impact was related to Latin American currencies but also due to the weakening of the British Pound and the depreciation of the Egyptian Pound.
-Electrolux was able to offset the negative currency effects through price and mix improvements.
+We have a high exposure to currency fluctuations since the Group operates in over 150 countries.
+Electrolux has approximately SEK 35 billion of annual currency in- and outflows.
+In 2015, the total negative impact from both currency transaction and translation effects to earnings was approximately SEK –1,400 million.
+A significant part of the negative impact was from Latin Amerian currencies, which depreciated against the USD.
+During the year, Electrolux was able to offset the negative currency effects by price and mix improvements.